lyarbean/skip-list/README.md

 Skip List
 =========
-This is a Lock-free skip list implemented in ada, with RM interface.
+This is a Lock-free skip list implementation in ada, with RM interface.

 Author
 ======